 The Organisation

-The organisational side of Council is responsible for delivering services and implementing policy decisions and local laws determined by Council.
+The organisation is responsible for delivering services and implementing policy decisions and local laws determined by Council.

 The organisation is also required to meet legislated requirements under a range of Acts and Regulations of the State and Federal Governments.